 Are you considering an abortion?
 A lot of women who face unplanned pregnancies weigh the possibility of abortion as they think through their options.
 Since abortion is a life-changing decision, it is vital that you take enough time to consider all your options and learn more about each of them.

-Our nursing staff is available to answer any questions you may have regarding having an abortion, as well as abortion procedures and physical and emotional risks associated with abortion.
 You have a right to get all the facts.
-Take the time you need to equip yourself to make your best decision.
+Although we do not provide abortions, our nursing staff is available to answer any questions you may have regarding having an abortion, as well as abortion procedures and physical and emotional risks associated with abortion.
+Take the time you need to equip yourself to make the best decision.
 We are here to educate you on all your options so that you can make an informed decision.

 The two main types of abortion are medication and surgical.
-Which type of procedure is an option for you depends on how far along your pregnancy has progressed.
+Which type of procedure is an option depends on how far along a pregnancy has progressed.
 You can find this out by having an ultrasound performed.

 As is the case with all medical procedures, abortions come with their share of risks.
 Here are a few of these risks: